 Advanced framing techniques are helping to reduce material usage and improve energy performance in wood-frame construction by eliminating non-structural wood from the building envelope and replacing it with insulation.
 Wood provides a “thermal bridge” or a path for conductive heat loss through the building frame.
 Our structural connectors can be used to reduce thermal bridging while maintaining structural performance.

 Advanced framing techniques are supported by several green building programs, such as LEED, the U.S. government's ENERGY STAR program and the NAHB Model Green Homebuilding Guidelines.

-Read more about how our products contribute to green building and in particular, how our products can earn credits under LEED® for New Construction and LEED® for Homes Rating Systems.
-Questions about LEED?
-Contact firstname.lastname@example.org.
+Read more about how our products can earn credits under LEED® for New Construction and LEED® for Homes Rating Systems.

 Use of Non-Toxic Materials

-Finished connector products that require painting are processed using either water-based paint products or powder coating.
+Connector products that require painting are processed using either water-based paints or powder coating.
 Powder paint has no volatile organic compounds (VOCs), poses no fire hazard and does not produce toxic fumes while drying.
 Water-based paint has a minimal amount of VOCs.
 Submerging our products in water-based paint rather than spraying eliminates risk of the paint being atomized into the air, further reducing the effect on air quality.
 We use non-toxic powder for powder-coated products, and filter and recirculate the water used in this process in powder-coated wash tanks.
-This eliminates the chance of wastewater entering groundwater.
+This eliminates wastewater entering groundwater.
 Both methods eliminate the volatile organic emissions associated with solvent-based paints.